 Cooperating with God’s plan is how we cut ourselves the biggest break imaginable.
 That brings me to another juicy hulk of truth that we must trust to build our relationship with God; He knows best.
 This is huge, because most of us either think we got it all figured out or that we have to carry the load ourselves.
 Jesus Christ invites us in Matthew 11:28 to give him our burdens.
 He knows how to handle them.
 He wants to help us, and we need to cut ourselves a break and let him.

 Heavenly Father tells us in Romans 8:28 (NKJV) that “All things work together for good to those who love God, to those who are the called according to His purpose.”
 This is His promise and we can trust it with every fiber of our beings.
 Jesus Christ invited us to this life of freedom—free to love him, free to love others, and free to love ourselves.
 It’s not a ‘hot one minute cold the next’ kind of love.
-It’s got glue!
-God’s love in Christ holds things together.
+It’s the glue that holds everything in our lives together!
 If you’ll surrender to it and let the Spirit have his way, God’s love will nurture your soul and work with you until you’re all grown up in Christ, walking tall and strong in faith.
 Cut yourself a break and let the love of Christ do this for you.■

 Scripture taken from The Message.
 Copyright © 1993, 1994, 1995, 1996, 2000, 2001, 2002.
 Used by permission of NavPress Publishing Group.